FreshCodeRunner/MachineLearningBasics/README.md

 # MachineLearningBasics
-My adopted notebooks of machine learning basics.
+## Adopted notebooks of machine learning basics.

-'Parts of code from llSourcell, Sentdex and other public GitHub users can be used.'
+> Some codes or part of codes from `llSourcell`, `Sentdex` and other public GitHub user accounts can be used.